benhamilton/benhamilton.github.io/_posts/2020-05-18-footnotes-in-markdown.md

 What it does is run a shell script to get the current date and time and saves that to a variable.

+Then we *insert by typing* the HTML code to do the superscript<sup id="fnbl-20200519095757"><a href="#fn-20200519095757">1</a></sup> for the foot note.

+We use the date-time variable to create a footnote id to go at the bottom of the document (ie `fn-yyyymmddhhmmss`) and a slight variation for the backlink back up to where the footnote was inserted (i.e. `fnbl-yyyymmddhhmmss`).

-Then we *insert by typing* the HTML code to do the superscript<sup id="fnbl-20200519095757"><a href="#fn-20200519095757">1</a></sup> for the foot note, then a line below insert an ordered list with a list item where the footnote text goes.
+Then a line below insert an ordered list with a list item where the footnote text goes.
 Of course, we then move that to the bottom of the document.

+If we have more than one, manually update the number used for the footnote.
+Because the list of footnotes at the end are in an ordered list, they will be numbered automatically.

-If you've got a way to auto do that and jump back to where we inserted, please let me know.
+If you've got a way to further automate this please let me know.

 [Download the macro](../images/kbm-mdfn.kmmacros)